 - SSML support in content and assistive technology

 - Single attribute and multi attribute approach

-Accessible Educational Materials, AHEAD Track, Alternate Format, Assistive Technology, Captioning/Transcription, EPUB Track, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access
+Accessible Educational Materials, Alternate Format, Assistive Technology, Captioning/Transcription, EPUB Track, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Irfan Ali is an active member of ARIA working group and Application Platform Architecture working group at W3C.
 He is the Co-chair of the pronunciation task force under APA working.
 Group.
 Irfan is working as a Principal Accessibility Engineer at ETS (Educational Testing Service) and drive the accessibility strategy across the organization.
 Irfan is an accessibility advocate and a public speaker and trainer on accessibility standards and technologies.
 Irfan holds master degrees in computer science and Business Administration.

 Ms. Janina Sajka has contributed to the development of accessibility in digital technology, technology policy, and international standards in technology in multiple organizations including ISO/IEC, and the first U.S. Section 508 regulations.
 Today she serves as a Co-Chair of the W3C Accessible Platform Architectures (APA) Working Group, among other efforts in W3C including the next generation of the W3C Accessibility Guidelines now in development as WCAG 3.
 She has worked for nonprofits including the American Foundation for the Blind (AFB) and the World Institute on Disability (WID), and continues to take on projects as an independent consultant.

 Paul works as a Lead Accessibility Engineer at FactSet.
 He has over a decade of experience practicing inclusive development.
 He's currently focused on increasing the effectiveness of teams to deliver accessible solutions by working closely with content authors, designers, and product owners.